 While elder law and estate planning are often used interchangeably, there are important differences between the two.
-While some overlap exists between the two, learning and implementing strategies from both law practice types is crucial to prepare for successful aging and preserve a family legacy.
+While some overlap exists between them, learning and implementing strategies from both law practice types is crucial to prepare for successful aging and preserve a family legacy.

 Estate planning lets families: